WE ARE VISION

 Fundus Autofluorescence is a non-invasive imaging modality which evaluates the health of the pigmented cells of the retina: the retinal pigmented epithelium (RPE).
 These cells have a number of functions, the most important of which is to connect to our vision cells (rods/cones).
 In conditions where the RPE is damaged, such as retinal degenerations (retinitis pigmentosa, age-related macular degeneration, central serous retinopathy), autofluorescence imaging can assist in evaluating the health of the RPE cells and in providing a better understanding of the status of the retinal condition.

-OCT Angiography (OCTA) is a scan that detects the motion of flowing blood cells.
-OCTA creates an image similar to intravenous angiography, but without the injection of contrast dye, making this a non-invasive alternative to the traditional procedure.
+Non-Contrast Angioraphy is a scan that detects the motion of flowing blood cells.
+This creates an image similar to intravenous angiography, but without the injection of contrast dye, making this a non-invasive alternative to the traditional procedure.
 It is used as an adjunct to traditional OCT to identify abnormal blood vessels in Age-Related Macular Degeneration, Retinal Vein Occlusion(s), and Diabetic Retinopathy as well as other retinal vascular diseases.

 Swept-Source Optical Coherence Tomography